ldengel3718/Engr3/README.md

 ![Capture](https://github.com/ldengel3718/Engr3/assets/143533539/26ac5589-7d16-4440-88b8-915730de3213)

 ### Reflection
 This assignment wasn't very hard.
-The wireing was quite simple, but I did need a little help getting back in the groove with the coding.
+The wiring was quite simple, but I did need a little help getting back in the groove with the coding.
 I struggled with the while loop but got some help and figured it out.
 I learned how to write while loops and I also learned how to use git hub for documentation.
-I feel like google sites is easier for documentation and would advise that in then future.
+I feel like Google Sites is easier for documentation and would advise that in the future.